"To provide high quality health care and exceptional service, while promoting healthy lifestyles."

 Grace Hill Health Centers, Inc. (GHHC) was established in 1906.
 Grace Hill is a 501 (c) (3) non-profit corporation, and a Federally Qualified Health Center (FQHC).

-GHHC provides low-cost, primary and preventive health care at six locations to primarily low-income and uninsured residents in the City of St. Louis.
-GHHC is accredited through The Joint Commission.
+GHHC provides low-cost, primary and preventive health care at five locations to primarily low-income and uninsured residents in the City of St. Louis.
+GHHC is accredited through The Joint Commission and a NCQA Accredited Organization.

 What are Community Health Centers?